raspberrypilearning/physical-computing-guide/test-led-scratch.md

 1. Drag a `broadcast` block to your scripts area and attach it to the ![Green Flag](images/green_flag.png) block.
 Click on the drop down menu on the broadcast block and select **new**.

-    In the message name box type `gpioserveron` This instruction will tell the Scratch to activate its gpio functions.
+    In the message name box type `gpioserveron` This instruction will tell the Scratch to activate its GPIO functions.

 1. Drag another `broadcast` block to your scripts area and attach it to the bottom.
 Click on the drop down menu on the broadcast block and select **new**.